 Defined benefit plans often offer the largest deductions for funding retirement benefits.
-Individual participants in 401(k)/profit sharing plans are limited to $54,000 in 2017.
-The defined benefit limit is as high as $215,000.
-Tax deduction often pays for cost of staff benefits.
+Contributions are determined using actuarial assumptions and retirement benefits stated in the plan document.
 In most cases a defined benefit pension plan must be funded each year regardless of business profits.
 Sometimes a range of contributions is allowed, which gives some flexibility in contributions.
 Changes in interest rates, investment experience, and employer demographics can alter the funding pattern of a plan.

 Traditional Defined Benefit

 - A traditional defined benefit plan bases monthly retirement benefits on a formula stated in the plan document.
 The formula is often an amount earned for each year of service.
 The amount is based on a specific dollar or a percentage of compensation.

 - Contributions are actuarially determined each year based on the projected benefits at retirement and the current value of the plan account.
 The annual minimum required contribution must be deposited within 8-1/2 months of the plan year end to avoid penalty.

 - When a distribution is payable upon termination or retirement, the normal form of benefit is a monthly annuity.
 If the participant is married, the normal form is a joint and survivor annuity.

 - A cash balance plan is a type of defined benefit pension plan which looks like a defined contribution plan.
 Each participant’s benefit is expressed in the form of a (hypothetical) individual account.
 The accounts are credited annually with amounts specified in the plan document.